What is social prescribing?

 Increasingly social prescribing initiatives involve garden, woodland, library, museum or arts environments.
 Oxford University and its world-class gardens, libraries and museums are thus uniquely positioned to play a key role in driving the social prescribing initiative forward.

-Of fundamental importance is that there is already buy-in from other University divisions including Medical Sciences and Humanities, and external stakeholders including Oxford City Council and OxFed, the Oxford Federation for General Practice and Primary Care.
+Of fundamental importance is that there is already buy-in from other University divisions including Medical Sciences and Humanities, and external stakeholders including Oxford City Council and the Culture, Health and Wellbeing Alliance.
 Furthermore, the uniqueness of GLAM in connecting Oxford’s gardens, libraries and museums means that the infrastructures are already in place to work across the six institutions.

-While there is an increasing evidence base for the efficacy of social prescribing – some of which can be found in our useful links to relevant Research and Projects section – there is a need for more robust data and this is something in which Oxford is well placed to become a world leader.
+While there is an increasing evidence base for the efficacy of social prescribing – some of which can be found in our useful links to relevant wellbeing research and projects section – there is a need for more robust data and this is something in which Oxford is well placed to become a world leader.

-To keep up to date with the latest news and events around this project, keep checking our News and Events pages.
+To keep up to date with the latest news and events around this project, keep checking our wellbeing news and events pages.

 If you are interested in finding out more or wish to collaborate on research with us, please contact firstname.lastname@example.org